joelmpy/Twitter-Frontend/README.md

 ## Usage

-You can share everything you want with other people with tweets (like what did you eat today or that you have won a tournament) and you can say what you think about something with comment(
+You can share everything you want with other people with tweets (like what did you eat today or that you have won a tournament) and you can say what you think about something with comment:
 * Jean: "i don't like spider-man"
 * Charles: "Personally i like him"
-) or like :like:

 ## Tech used